mutiawsr/mutiawsr/README.md

 ## 🌏 About Me

 - 🌱 I’m currently learning Data & AI for business
-- 👯 I’m looking to collaborate on business or data projects
+- 👯 I’m looking to collaborate on projects involving business, data, or AI

 ## 📫 Get in Touch
 Feel free to reach out to me for collaboration, questions, or just to connect!